Avanços em Engenharia Automobilística

 Derya Haroglu, Nancy Powell and Abdel-Fattah M Seyam

 Quality function deployment (QFD), a key tool to convert the customer needs into product features, is generally integrated into the New Product Development (NPD) process at the design stage.
 Prioritizing customer needs in a QFD process leads to using the resources (time, money, and staffing) effectively by eliminating the unimportant customer needs.
 The overall goal of the research was to develop a textile-based optical fiber sensor for automotive seat occupancy.
 The findings of this paper were focused on the design of experiments in our previous publication.
 In this paper, a research study was conducted to better understand market demands in terms of sensor performance characteristics for automotive seat weight sensors, as a part of the QFD House of Quality (HOQ) analysis.
-A survey was sent to more than 20 companies operating in the field of automotive seat weight sensors, and Original Equipment Manufacturers (OEM) via e-mail.
+A survey was sent to more than 20 companies operating in the field of automotive seat weight sensors, and Original Equipment Manufacturers (OEM) via email.
 Only five companies participated in this study due to competitive concerns and confidentiality reasons.
 However, the companies responded to the survey were of quality relevant to the research and could be perceived as representative of the group of experts.
 All 5 companies participated in the survey agreed on the first 5 most important sensor characteristics: reproducibility, accuracy, selectivity, aging, and resolution, where The Analytic Hierarchy Process (AHP) was applied to prioritize the sensor characteristics.

 Isenção de responsabilidade: Este resumo foi traduzido com recurso a ferramentas de inteligência artificial e ainda não foi revisto ou verificado.